 Food on the Inca Trail vs Salkantay Trek

 On all our hiking tours that last three days or more, you'll be accompanied by an expert trekking team dedicated to preparing fresh, delicious meals for you every day.
-The food is generally the same on each trek, but there are a few special additions depending on the route.
+The food is generally the same on each trek, but a few special additions are made depending on the route.

 • Inca Trail

 On the Inca Trail, our trekking chef kicks off with a hearty breakfast on the first morning.
-Throughout the trek, we serve buffet style, so you’ll have plenty of daily options—from fresh fish on day one to options like chicken, beef, and a range of vegetarian, vegan, gluten-free, and dairy-free dishes.
+Throughout the trek, we serve buffet style, so you’ll have plenty of daily options—from fresh fish on day one to chicken and beef and a range of vegetarian, vegan, gluten-free, and dairy-free dishes.
 We make sure everyone's dietary requirements are met.

 On the Salkantay Trek, you’ll enjoy the same varied menu as the Inca Trail, plus a special treat: Pachamanca, a traditional Peruvian hot stone barbecue.
 This is something we can’t do on the Inca Trail due to fire restrictions.
 However, the Salkantay Trek takes us through villages in the cloud forest where we can engage with the locals.
 Here, you'll not only get to try organic coffee from the nearby farms—actually preparing your own cup from scratch—but also help cook a delicious Pachamanca.